What’s in this article

 Will the India – Singapore Comprehensive Economic Cooperation Agreement (CECA) Lead to Unfair Hiring Procedures in Singapore?

 No. FTAs and the CECA do not cause unequal hiring practices.
 They are the result of a small number of bad employers.
-The FCF, which compels all businesses to follow fair hiring processes that are open, merit-based, and non-discriminatory, protects the government from such behaviour.
+The FCF mandates businesses follow fair, merit-based, non-discriminatory hiring, protecting the government from unfair practices.

-MOM proactively identifies employers who are accused of discriminatory employment practices, such as discriminating on the basis of nationality, among other factors.
+MOM proactively identifies employers who are accused of discriminatory employment practices, such as discriminating based on nationality, among other factors.
 They are then placed on the FCF Watchlist, where their work permit applications are scrutinized more closely.

 The TAFEP also works with these companies to help them improve their hiring processes.
 If companies refuse to cooperate, their work pass rights may be revoked.